Yunomae Line: History

 The entire line was opened by the then Japanese Government Railways in 1924.

 Freight services ceased beyond Taragi in 1974, and completely in 1980.

-The third sector company took over the former JNR line in 1989.
+Kumagawa Railroad, a third sector company, took over the line from JR Kyushu in 1989.

 On 6 July 2020, all services were suspended until further notice, due to severe damage caused by the rainfall, including the complete destruction of a large bridge over the Kuma River.
 In May 2021, it was officially announced that the line would be restored as a railway.
 Restoration work is estimated to cost around 4.6 billion yen, with the national government paying 97.5% of it, with the remaining 2.5% being paid by local governments.

 Kumagawa Railway announced on 9 November 2021 the planned resumption of services starting from 28 November 2021 between Yunomae Station and Higo-Nishinomura Station.
-Trial runs will be conducted between 19–21 November, and training runs will be conducted between 22–27 November.
+Trial runs will be conducted between 19 and 21 November, and training runs will be conducted between 22 and 27 November.
 Services resumed between Yunomae Station and Higo-Nishinomura Station on 28 November 2021.